 That he would not provide a phone number for Manal Yousef because she had counsel in the Virgin Islands.

-All of the foregoing statements made by Fathi Yusuf in his interrogatory response are false, and were made in furtherance of the Hidden Plan to steal half of the value of the Land from Sixteen Plus and its shareholders, the Hameds, by a foreclosure -- as Fathi Yusuf committed perjury under oath before the Court in furtherance of the Plan when he made these statements.
+All of the foregoing statements made by Fathi Yusuf in his interrogatory response are false, and were made in furtherance of the Hidden Plan to steal half of the value of the Land from Sixteen Plus and its other shareholders, the Hameds, by a foreclosure -- as Fathi Yusuf committed perjury under oath before the Court in furtherance of the Plan when he made these statements.

-Yusuf then filed a motion for a protective order to avoid providing Manal Yusuf’s phone number, as a Sixteen Plus or Hamed discussion with Manal would disclose the power of attorney and the Plan to steal half of the value of the Land in a sham foreclosure.
+Yusuf then filed a motion for a protective order to avoid providing Manal Yusuf’s phone number.

-After the Court denied Yusuf’s motion and ordered Fathi Yusuf to provide the phone number of Manal Yousef, he then repeated the false statements above -- and now stated that he did not have her phone number despite his motion to protect that exact information -- but that she could be reached through her nephew, Jamil Yousef, although to date he has repeatedly refused to verify that response.
+After the Court denied Yusuf’s motion and ordered Fathi Yusuf to provide the phone number of Manal Yousef, he then repeated the false statements above -- and now stated that he did not have her phone number despite his motion to protect that exact information -- but that she could be reached through her nephew, Jamil Yousef.
 See Exhibit 7.

 However, the location given by Fathi Yusuf as Manal Yousef’s address is actually in the possession of and used by Isam Yousuf, which is where he and his son, Jamil Yousef, reside.

 Yusuf knew, when he falsely certified to the contrary, that this was not the location where Manal Yousef resided.
+It has since been learned that she returned to Palestine in 2010.

-The purpose of this false representation in response to the Court’s Order being that the St. Martin Defendants had agreed to intercept any mail, service or other communications to Manal before she could receive them.
+The purpose of this false representation in response to the Court’s Order being that the would keep Manal’s address and contact information from Sixteen Plus and the Hameds..

-Indeed, when service of process in another pending Superior Court action was left at that address for Manal Yousef, Isam and Jamil Yousef intercepted the summons and contacted Fathi Yusuf to further the conspiracy to steal the land from Sixteen Plus, telling him about the suit instead.
+Indeed, when service of process in another pending Superior Court action was left at that address for Manal Yousef, Isam and Jamil Yousef intercepted the summons.

-Upon information and belief, Jamil Yousef then agreed to further participate in this fraudulent Plan by allowing Fathi Yusuf to provide his name to the Court as the alleged contact for Manal Yousef, to hide the truth -- promising to call Fathi Yusuf if he was contacted by anyone, so that her whereabouts would remain secret and she would not learn that “she” alone was allegedly going to get millions of dollars – money which Fathi Yusuf was seeking.
+Upon information and belief, Jamil Yousef then agreed to further participate in this fraudulent Plan by allowing Fathi Yusuf to provide his name to the Court as the alleged contact for Manal Yousef, to hide the truth that she had returned to Palestine.

-Fathi Yusuf thereafter represented to the Superior Court, without the necessary identification of the true party in interest, that he had been contacted by Manal Yousef’s “agent”, when he knew in fact that it was he, Fathi Yusuf, who was directing the case and attempting to foreclose the sham mortgage under the undisclosed power of attorney -- for his own benefit.
+Fathi Yusuf thereafter represented to the Superior Court, without the necessary identification of his role with his relatives, that he had been contacted by Manal Yousef’s “agent.

-During this time period, including in 2012, Fathi Yusuf personally arranged for and signed, under the penalty of perjury -- tax and other governmental filings showing that no outstanding obligations were due to Manal Yousef, and, to the contrary, that the $4.5 million had been advanced by – and was due to – the shareholders, Hamed and Yusuf, as follows:
+During this time period, including in 2012, Fathi Yusuf personally arranged for and signed, under the penalty of perjury -- tax and other governmental filings showing that no outstanding obligations were due to Manal Yousef, and, to the contrary, that the $4.5 million had been advanced by – and was due to – Sixteen Plus’ shareholders, the Hameds and Yusufs, as follows:

 To conceal the Hidden Plan and deceive the other shareholders and officers of the corporation, Fathi Yusuf filed tax returns for Sixteen Plus during this time period, including 2012.
 See Exhibits 8 and 9.